ambottum/VOXELATE/content/products/NSsuperior.md

   "variants": []
 }

-Description to come soon :)
+Inspired by a late spring camping trip to the North Shore of Lake Superior.
+With the rugged cliffs echoing your gaze  across the expanse of water, your face is met with the glow of irresistable sunshine & your mind effortless freedom.

-Decal: 4"x4" print, hanging mobile approximately 1 square foot
+Decal: 4"x4" Giclee print, hanging mobile approximately 1 square foot

 Mobiles are constructed with natural materials and will vary accordingly Natural materials have been disinfected to prevent transport of insects